Law Clerks & Internships

 Semester Externship for UW-Madison Law Students

-Midwest Environmental Advocates offers a unique experience for University of Wisconsin law students to get an in-depth look at all aspects of environmental law practice and nonprofit legal work.
+Midwest Environmental Advocates offers a unique experience for University of Wisconsin and Marquette University law students to get an in-depth look at all aspects of environmental law practice and nonprofit legal work.

 Our externship provides the opportunity for students to gain a practical knowledge of the workings of environmental law and hone their skills on real issues and cases.
 Working as law clerks at Midwest Environmental Advocates, students are involved at all levels of environmental litigation from researching new topics in environmental protection to helping prepare briefs in ongoing litigation.
 We strive to provide students with the opportunity to see environmental law 'in action'.